klauswuestefeld/lizardspock/README.md

   - Clone this project using git.

   - The Sneer API is available from the [Maven Central](http://search.maven.org/#browse%7C-358320422) repository.
-For this project, get it with one of these options:
+To get it for this project:
     - Run gradle on Linux: ```./gradlew```
     - Run gradle on Windows: ```gradlew.bat```